jimmykallhagen/nordix-tools/bridge-and-ssh/README.md

 ---

 ## Easy VM with nordix-bridge-network
+ I myself found it a hassle every time I set up a machine to run VMs, so I created this to give myself and everyone else a simple network solution for their VMs.
-I developed these myself because I thought it would be easier for everyone who wants to run VM, you run nordix-bridge-network once, then you automatically fix a robust network for your VM, virt-manager will automatically use this "br0".
+You run nordix-bridge-network once, then you automatically fix a robust network for your VM, virt-manager will automatically use this "br0".

-Your network setup in Virtmanager should look like this after you have used the script:
+ Your network setup in virt-manager should look like this after running the script:
 - Network source [Bridge device]
 - Device name [br0]
 - Device model [virtio]